Lyrex-xd/My_JavaScript_Work/README.md

-# My_JavaScript_Work
+# My JavaScript Work (TR)
+Bu benim JavaScript çalışmamı koyduğum depo, umarım sizler de faydalanırsınız.

+# My JavaScript Work (EN)
-This is the repository where I put my JavaScript work, I hope you can also benefit from it
+This is the repository where I put my JavaScript work, I hope you can also benefit from it.